-In the above illustration, the third advertiser wins the auction with a $4.00 bid.
-If the advertiser’s ad is clicked, the click’s cost charged to the Advertiser will be $3.51.
+In the illustration above, you will see that the auction winner is advertiser number three, who placed a bid of $4.00.
+If the advertiser’s ad is clicked, the click’s cost charged to the advertiser will be $3.51.

 So, what influences CPC change?

-- Continually optimize and monitor keywords and ensure bids are targeted towards if you are below Amazon ACoS target and decrease bid if you are above Amazon ACoS performance target.
+- Continually optimize and monitor keywords and ensure bids are targeted if you are below Amazon ACoS target and decrease bids if you are above Amazon ACoS performance target.

 - Funds should be directed away from high to low Amazon ACoS keywords.

-- Placement adjustments will allow for a change to your bid in real-time on Amazon based on where the ad appears.
-You will have to recalculate the proper ad campaign bid to utilize and to make up for Amazon potentially increasing your bids.
+- Recalculate the proper ad campaign bid to utilize and make up for Amazon increasing your bids.

 DataHawk offers an excellent Amazon PPC software that enables the visualization and captures how these metrics affect your ACoS.